Going National

 But eventually, the CAD files came.

 And slowly from there, everything else fell into place.
-While our partners put the finishing touches on the experience itself, we made the machine look heroic, with messaging that played up the unique features they brought to the table.
+While our partners put the finishing touches on the experience itself, we made the machines look heroic, with messaging that played up the unique features they brought to the table.

 We’re Off To The Races